nomad-coe/greenX/GX-PAW/README.md

 ## GreenX library - PAW

-From our original PAW implementation, we have devel- oped a portable PAW library, called LIBPAW in order to facilitate the porting of PAW in other codes.
-This library provides a formalism for computational physics — the pseudopo- tential/PAW approach — at a relatively high implementation level (not only low-level methods, such as I/O, error-handling or systems resolution).
+From our original PAW implementation, we have developed a portable PAW library, called LIBPAW in order to facilitate the porting of PAW in other codes.
+This library provides a formalism for computational physics — the pseudopotential/PAW approach — at a relatively high implementation level (not only low-level methods, such as I/O, error-handling or systems resolution).
 It is packaged in such a way that it gives access to implementations of core PAW procedures with